This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 The method is passed a context object for the RPC and the client’s Point

 protocol buffer request.
-It returns a Feature
+It returns a Feature protocol buffer object with the

-.
+response information and an error.
 In the method we populate the Feature

-with the appropriate information, and then return
+with the appropriate information, and then return it along with an nil error

-to tell gRPC that we’ve finished dealing with the RPC and that the Feature
+to tell gRPC that we’ve finished dealing with the RPC and that the Feature can

 be returned to the client.

 Now let’s look at one of our streaming RPCs.
-ListFeatures
+ListFeatures is a server-side

 func (s *routeGuideServer) ListFeatures(rect *pb.Rectangle, stream pb.RouteGuide_ListFeaturesServer) error {